fbpx

 Do I need to study for a degree?

 Not at all.
-While higher education is needed for many other career paths, when it comes to recruitment you can start from scratch and still make bank.
+While higher education is needed for many other career paths, when it comes to recruiters, you can start from scratch and still make good money.
 That means that you don’t need to have a bachelor’s degree or go through any other higher education program before joining the industry.
 At least not if you are starting with a staffing agency or as a freelancer.
 But don’t get it twisted, once you come into the industry you will need to be ready to learn the craft.

 When you start there is A LOT of information.